TechRancher/TechRancher/README.md

 ### In My Spare Time

 I am getting into writing scripts for Thinkorswim:registered: platform By: TD-Ameritrade.
-I have been studing on DayTrading for sometime and have written some scripts to help detect trends and buy/sell indicators for the Bollinger Band indicator.
+I have been studing on DayTrading for some time and have written some scripts to help detect trends and buy/sell indicators for the Bollinger Band indicator.
+Feel free to check them out in my <a href="https://github.com/TechRancher?tab=repositories" target="_blank" rel="noopener noreferrer tag me" title="Check out my hard work!">projects</a> page.

 - - -